marq24/ha-tibber-pulse-local/README.md

 # Tibber Pulse LOCAL
-If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is quite a simple approach to read the data directly from the Tibber Pulse Bridge.
-Thanks to [@ProfDrYoMan](https://github.com/ProfDrYoMan) for providing the initial idea.
+If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is a simple approach to read the data directly from the Tibber Pulse Bridge.
+There are alternative solutions via an additional MQTT - but why should the data go through such a proxy, if it can be read directly.

-## Know Inssues
+## Know Issues

+- Sometimes the Pulse deliver a data-package that can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find the HA-log some `CRC while parse data` messages
+- Sometimes the Pulse does not deliver any data and so you will find in the HA-log some `Bytes missing` messages
 - No Logo/Icons (Tibber) for the integration (yet)

+## Kudos

+- [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the data of the pulse almost effortless
+- [@ProfDrYoMan](https://github.com/ProfDrYoMan) for providing the initial idea.
+I failed to setup the ESP32 stuff, so I took the approach writing this custom integration

-## Preparation - enabling the web frontend of the Tibber Pulse Bridge
+## Preparation: Enabling the web frontend of the Tibber Pulse Bridge [*Required*]

-To enable the web frontend continuously, one variable needs to be set in the web frontend.
+To enable the web frontend permanently, one local variable needs to be set in the web frontend.
 But to get into the web frontend for the first time you need to start the Tibber Pulse Bridge in AccessPoint mode.
 This can be done by the following steps: